 In AlpInsider’s case, one of these articles was a data-rich research piece on why climbing Everest is so deadly.
 We gathered the most trustable data from multiple sources on Everest deaths vs. summits over the years and wrote a summarised report that gained notable media attention.

-The article was organically referred to by relevant, high-authority websites like Climbing.com and SkillsYouNeed.com.
+The article was organically referred to by relevant, high-authority websites like Climbing.com, Grunge.com, and SkillsYouNeed.com, while we've also picked up links from the likes of PopSci.com (87 DR) to other articles.
 It’s likely that strong links like these helped AlpInsider to outrank some of its more established competitors.

 AlpInsider experienced month-on-month growth, so the most recent month is the most impressive

 As displayed in the chart below, AlpInsider reached new all-time highs in the last 30 days.